 You are here

-Professor Platt welcomes applications from graduate students in both Classics and Art History, working in all areas of ancient visual culture, as well as the intersection of visual, material and literary studies.
+I welcome applications from graduate students in Classics, History of Art, and Archaeology working in all areas of ancient visual culture, as well as at the intersection of visual, material and literary studies.

 - History of Art and Visual Studies